madibalive/cryptosim-visualization/README.md

 git clone https://github.com/cryptosat/cryptosim-visualization.git
-Navigate to the tutorial directory using the following command:
+Navigate to the cryptosim-visualization  directory using the following command:
 ```
-    cd tutorial
+    cd cryptosim-visualization
 ```